-This information is available on our website (Registration Fact Sheets, links).
+Information regarding the various roles of above organizations is provided in Application Guides and registration factsheet and is available on our website.
 It can also be obtained in print by contacting the College or arranging a personal meeting.
-Links to the following organizations' websites are available on the CRTO website.
+Links to the organizations' websites are available on the CRTO website.